-Entities???
-She said…

-What the hell are you talking about???
+“Entities??” she said.
+What the hell are you talking about?”

-I’m trying to be honest with you Leann, something so strange happened that I could just feel it, I wasn’t able to speak or see, it was almost as I was just a recipient or a channel, all petrified on the floor just being able to listen to 3 voices.
+“I’m trying to be honest with you, Leann.
+Something so strange happened that I could just feel it; I wasn’t able to speak or see.
+It was almost as if I was just a recipient or a channel, petrified on the floor, only being able to listen to these three voices.”

-Leann said, are you aware of what you’re saying?
-Witnessing manifestations, voices… Sheryl, you might not understand this but you…
+Leann said, “Are you aware of what you’re saying?
+Witnessing manifestations, voices . . .
+Sheryl, you might not understand this but you—”

-I was getting a little upset honestly due to her unwillingness to believe me… Omg, I couldn’t be more wrong, she believed me but she was trying to avoid the conversation...
+I was getting a little upset, honestly, at her unwillingness to believe me.
+But then I realized, oh my God, I couldn’t be more wrong; she believed me, but she was trying to avoid the conversation. . . .

-You what?
-Leann?
+“I what?
+Leann?”

-You might have summoned a trinity, Leann spoke.
+“You might have summoned a trinity,” Leann said.

-I’ve never been so pale in my life… trinity… how did she??
+I’d never been so pale in my life . . . trinity . . . how did she—

-When I heard Leann say that word, I felt the most intense goosebumps I ever felt.
-It almost felt like that day when I witness those demons talking to me.
+When I heard Leann say that word, I felt the most intense goosebumps I’ve ever felt.
+It almost felt like that day when I heard those demons talking to me.

-I said in a trembling voice, Leann what the hell did I do??
+I said in a trembling voice, “Leann, what the hell did I do??
 What did I summon?
-I never mentioned the word tri- trinity… how did you know?
+I never mentioned the word ‘trinity’ . . . how did you know?”

-Sheryl, this is serious… she said.

-By any means did they talk to you or provide you with instructions??
+“Sheryl, this is serious,” she said.
+“Did they talk to you or provide you with instructions?”

-At some point, I feel my pressure did fell, and I almost fainted, she helps me sit on the floor while I recovered.
-After a while I said, Leann, they told me their names… they told me I called them and they were awakened…

-What does that mean?
+I felt my blood pressure dip, and I almost fainted.
+She helped me sit on the floor while I recovered.
+After a while, I said, “Leann, they told me their names. . . .
+They told me I called them and they were awakened.
+What does that mean?”

-I was so close to tears… so full of doubts and concerns.
+I was so close to tears . . . so full of doubts and concerns.

-I followed the instructions in the book so I don’t understand how it happened.
+“I followed the instructions in the book,” I continued, “so I don’t understand how it happened.”

-Leann said, clearly you don’t see what’s coming… you have no respect for these things, and I’m pretty sure you didn’t say a proper goodbye to the entities.
+Leann said, “Clearly, you don’t understand what’s coming. . . .
+You have no respect for these things, and I’m pretty sure you didn’t say a proper goodbye to the entities.”

-I just kept staring at Leann, more confused than ever and feeling so alone and vulnerable to whatever was making its way to me.
+I just kept staring at Leann, more confused than ever, and feeling so alone and vulnerable.

-She said, you’re into deep stuff and you might need to do some research about these entities and find out what can be done to detach yourself from this… I know I’ve never shared this with you but I have my reasons… I’ve had a bad experience with my cousin in the past and things didn’t- things didn’t go well.

-I’ll help you out Sheryl, I just pray things do work for you as they didn’t with my cousin Jeremy.
-He went into a similar situation as he experimented with a witch board and saw himself so deep into the realm of the demons, I believe pain and suffering pushes you to look for help in the wrong places.
-I was his only hope at that moment but he had already agreed to fulfill demands for those demons and this is something really hard to get rid of.
+She said, “You’re into deep stuff, and you might need to do some research about these entities and find out what can be done to detach yourself from this.
+I know I’ve never shared this with you, but I have my reasons. . . .
+I had a bad experience with my cousin in the past, and things didn’t—things didn’t go well.
+“I’ll help you out, Sheryl.
+I just pray things do work for you as they didn’t with my cousin, Jeremy.
+He had a similar situation when he experimented with a witch board and got himself really deep into the realm of demons.
+I believe pain and suffering pushed him to look for help in the wrong places.
+I was his only hope at that moment, but he had already agreed to fulfill demands for those demons.
+They’re really hard to get rid of.

-I learned by myself how to treat these forces but at the time I had not enough experience so I blame myself for not being able to do more for him, it was just almost impossible to free him from the claws of evil so he perished being just a peon and it’s a shame because at the end your life is no longer yours and even after death you still have to serve them.
+“I learned myself how to treat these forces, but at the time, I didn’t have enough experience, so I blame myself for not being able to do more for him.
+It was almost impossible to free him from the claws of evil, so he perished, and it’s a shame because at the end, your life is no longer yours.
+And even after death, you still have to serve them.”